 At David R. Cawley Middle School: Over the Counter Medications such as Tylenol, Ibuprofen, and First Aid Treatments can be administered with parent/guardian written consent.

 ALL OVER THE COUNTER MEDICATION PERMISSION FORMS NEED TO BE FILLED OUT YEARLY.
-The link to the parent/guardian permission form is here: https://docs.google.com/document/d/1oKGV6MrBr8z_-xMySZHWWJUn58E4pHBUmBtxgM9GbVA/edit
+All parents can complete the over the counter medication form online via: https://docs.google.com/document/d/1oKGV6MrBr8z_-xMySZHWWJUn58E4pHBUmBtxgM9GbVA/edit

 Any prescription medication that needs to be administered during school hours must be accompanied by a signed health care provider’s order and also signed by the parent.